 "Canadians can be proud that their new national museum has been recognized as a global cultural destination alongside the most prestigious museums and galleries in the world," CMHR president and CEO John Young said.
 "This award will encourage more visitors from around the world to make the trip to Winnipeg and experience for themselves the cultural and architectural marvel that is the Canadian Museum for Human Rights."

 Young also expressed gratitude to Winnipeg Mayor Brian Bowman for nominating the CMHR for this unique award, which was newly created to recognize cultural organizations, cities or districts that have powerful influence and impact based on excellence, relevance, transparency, accountability and sustainability.

 "The CMHR has had a profound effect on our city, both conceptually and architecturally," Mayor Bowman said.
 "From the subject matter to the effect on Winnipeg's skyline, the CMHR commands the attention of the beholder.
 As a city, we're thrilled to have such an important cultural icon that has the ability to inspire current and future generations."

 The CMHR has now won over 30 international, national and regional awards for attributes ranging from visitor experience and accessibility to technology, architecture and construction.
-Other awards in 2016 include an International Architecture Award from the prestigious Chicago Athenaeum: Museum of Architecture and Design; and two awards for educational initiatives from the Canadian Museums Association.
-In 2015, the Museum also won gold at the International Design and Communications Awards for best mobile app.
+Other awards in 2016 include an International Architecture Award from the prestigious Chicago Athenaeum: Museum of Architecture and Design - will open in a new tab; and two awards for educational initiatives from the Canadian Museums Association - will open in a new tab.
+In 2015, the Museum also won gold at the International Design and Communications Awards - will open in a new tab for best mobile app.
 A complete list of awards can be found on the CMHR website.